 Scotch Bonnet, often known as one of the hottest chillies in the world, is a type of chilli pepper ubiquitous in West Africa and the Caribbean.
 It is closely related to Habanero and has a heat rating of 100,000–350,000, which is on the upper end of the Scoville Scale (the official measurement of how hot a chilli is).

 This means we are prone to chilli burn if we are not careful when handling raw scotch bonnets.
 Kitchen gloves are, therefore, highly recommended when chopping the chillies.
-Remember not to rub your eyes after touching the chillies as that could get rather painful!
+Remember not to rub your eyes after touching the chillies, as that could get rather painful!
 It is also recommended to thoroughly wash any surfaces or utensils that come in contact with the peppers.

 How to make Miso Maple Scotch Bonnet Chicken Wings with an Air Fryer

 To break down the recipe into three simple parts, you first marinate the chicken wings to ensure the meat comes out juicy & flavoursome.
 Then you pop them into the air fryer to cook.
-While the wings are cooking, make the Miso Maple Scotch Bonnet glaze and toss them all over the chicken when ready.
+While the wings are cooking, make the Miso Maple Scotch Bonnet glaze and toss it all over the chicken when ready.

 Ingredients You Need